evectis/docs/pages/installing/gettingStarted-Parallella.md

 Once you have made your selections and are 100% sure you are writing to your SD card and nothing else, you can click write and wait for the SD card to be burned.

-Once it is completed, you can carry on setting up your raspberry pi as shown below.
+Once it is completed, you can carry on setting up your Parallella as shown below.

 ## Setting Up Your Device

 Put the SD card into your device and connect either the ethernet cable or WiFi adapter.
 If you're connecting the cable to your computer, you'll need to enable connection sharing.
 Now power up the device by inserting the USB cable.

-It will take a few minutes for the raspberry pi to appear on your resin.io dashboard, so take this time to grab some tea while you wait.
+It will take a few minutes for the Parallella to appear on your resin.io dashboard, so take this time to grab some tea while you wait.

 While you wait resin.io is expanding the partitioning on your SD card, installing a custom linux environment and establishing a secure connection with our servers.